Media Mouse

 "Media Mouse is an independent media collective that works to provide independent news pertaining to Grand Rapids and the world.
 Wherever possible, Media Mouse aims to draw links between national and local issues and between movements for social change.
 In turn, it is hoped that this news will be a catalyst for action and will help spur organizing for social change."

-In 2007, Media Mouse began hosting and collaborating with the Grand Rapids Institute for Information Democracy (GRIID) which was previously a part of the Grand Rapids Community Media Center.